-If you’ve been asking yourself “Can Google Sheets group rows?”
+If you’ve been asking yourself, “Can Google Sheets group rows?”
 The answer is yes.
-The functionality was added in 2018 and works great!
+The functionality was added in 2018, and it works great!

 Grouping data allows you to group rows/columns (that you can expand and collapse with a single click or a keyboard shortcut).
-This helps as you can make the data concise by hiding the grouped data and in case more detail is needed, you can quickly ungroup and show the grouped data.
+This makes your data more concise by hiding the grouped data, and in case more detail is needed, you can quickly ungroup and show the grouped data.

-Below is an example where I have the data for four quarters, and I have grouped each quarter data.
-To view the data, I can easily click on the plus icon on the left and it shows me the data for that quarter.
+Below is an example where I have the data for four quarters, and I have grouped each quarter’s data.
+To view the data, I can easily click on the plus icon on the left, and it shows me the data for that quarter.

-Now, let’s see how you can group rows and columns in Google Sheets.
+Now, let’s see how to use the Google Sheets group rows and columns feature.

-Below is a dataset where I want to group rows in a way that I only have the quarter-wise data available and the rows that make this data are grouped.
+Below is a dataset where I want to group rows so that I only have the quarter-wise data available, and the rows that make this data are grouped.

 Below are the steps for grouping rows in Google Sheets:

-- Click on the option, Group rows 2-4 (in your case it will show the number of the rows you have selected).
+- Go to “View more row actions.”
+Click on the option, Group rows 2-4 (in your case, it will show the number of the rows you have selected).

-That’s it, that’s how Google Sheets Collapses rows!
+And that’s how you use Google Sheets to collapse rows!

-The above steps would instantly group the rows and you will see a gray vertical block appear on the left-most part with a minus sign icon.
+The steps above will instantly group the rows.
+It will also display a gray vertical block on the left-most part with a minus icon (−).

-When you click on this minus sign icon, it will hide all the grouped rows and the icon would change to a plus sign one (indicating that it contains some grouped rows).
+When you click on this minus icon (−), it will hide all the grouped rows and the icon will change to a plus sign (+), indicating it contains some grouped rows.

-To group other rows, you need to follow the same steps.
-Just select the rows that you want to group and follow the steps above.
+If you want to group any other rows, you need to follow the same steps above.

 Keyboard Shortcut to Group Rows in Google Sheets: Alt + Shift + ->